bloominstituteoftechnology/Mongo-II/README.md

 You should *only* use 2 queries, and no more, for this route.
 If there's any error, report it with an appropriate message and status code.

+### How many queries am I making?
+Each time you construct a query with some Mongoose method (e.g. `Post.find()`) and introduce a callback that's called when you get results, that's 1 query.
+If you do this within a loop (e.g. a `forEach`), that's N queries, 1 per element of the array.
+For this assignment, you *should not* make any queries in a loop.

+Constructing a complex query (e.g. `Post.find().sort()`) is still a single query so long as there is a single callback that listens for results.